gomidi/midi/README.md

 # midi
-reading and writing of MIDI data
+Reading and writing of MIDI messages with Go.

 ## Goals